chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

-Think about it --- if two libraries have a type that represents a quantity of meters, _and_ if they both store it in `int` under the hood, then those two types are _morally equivalent_.
+Think about it --- if two libraries have a type that represents a quantity of meters, _and_ if they both store it in `int` under the hood,

 **(click)**
+...then those two types are _morally equivalent_.
 It would be obnoxious if we had to get the value out from one library's type, and put it in the other's!

 **(click)**
 Well, Au gives you the ability to "bless" one of these moral equivalancies, by specializing the `CorrespondingQuantity` trait.
-This defines which Au quantity corresponds to the type `MyMeters`.
+This specialization on `MyMeters` defines which Au quantity corresponds to the type `MyMeters`.

 **(click)**
 You tell it the unit is meters,